brotatotes/bht-automation/bht gen 3/Luke/Chapter 19/Luke 19 18 bht.md

 ### John Gill:
-1. "Acknowledging also the power and authority of Christ over him."
+1. "He who was next, though less useful, yet equally diligent and active."
-2. "The usefulness of the ministers of the Gospel is not alike; as they have gifts different one from another."
+2. "The usefulness of the ministers of the Gospel is not alike; as they have gifts different one from another, so their improvements are different."
-3. "Their improvements are different, and their labours, though faithful, do not turn to the same account."
+3. "Their labours, though faithful, do not turn to the same account."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:21:40
+- Timestamp: 12-25-2023 21:16:21
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 88
+- BHT Word Count: 59
-- BHT Commentary Usage: 44.26%
+- BHT Commentary Usage: 42.0%
-- BHT Quality Score: 0.8892886553849908
+- BHT Quality Score: 1.123437455437593
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (61):
+- ChatGPT injected words (50):
-	['actions', 'all', 'and', 'are', 'authority', 'be', 'been', 'but', 'by', 'called', 'christ', 'differ', 'different', 'diversity', 'efforts', 'emphasizes', 'entrusted', 'even', 'faithful', 'gifts', 'gospel', 'have', 'highlighted', 'his', 'if', 'important', 'improvements', 'in', 'labors', 'made', 'may', 'ministers', 'not', 'of', 'outcomes', 'over', 'own', 'parable', 'power', 'results', 's', 'same', 'servant', 'servants', 'successful', 'the', 'their', 'they', 'this', 'to', 'use', 'usefulness', 'valued', 'varying', 'ways', 'what', 'while', 'with', 'word', 'yield', 'εποιησεν']
+	['active', 'advancing', 'always', 'among', 'and', 'are', 'as', 'crucial', 'dedication', 'degrees', 'different', 'diligent', 'equally', 'faithfulness', 'gifts', 'god', 'gospel', 'grow', 'have', 'highlights', 'his', 'impact', 'in', 'just', 'kingdom', 'labors', 'less', 'like', 'making', 'matthew', 'may', 'ministers', 'not', 'of', 'possess', 's', 'same', 'servant', 'talents', 'the', 'their', 'they', 'this', 'though', 'useful', 'usefulness', 'varying', 'was', 'while', 'εποιησεν']
-- ChatGPT injected words (significant words only) (34):
+- ChatGPT injected words (significant words only) (29):
-	['actions', 'authority', 'called', 'christ', 'differ', 'different', 'diversity', 'efforts', 'emphasizes', 'entrusted', 'faithful', 'gifts', 'gospel', 'highlighted', 'important', 'improvements', 'labors', 'ministers', 'outcomes', 'parable', 'power', 'results', 's', 'servant', 'servants', 'successful', 'use', 'usefulness', 'valued', 'varying', 'ways', 'word', 'yield', 'εποιησεν']
+	['active', 'advancing', 'crucial', 'dedication', 'degrees', 'different', 'diligent', 'equally', 'faithfulness', 'gifts', 'god', 'gospel', 'grow', 'highlights', 'impact', 'kingdom', 'labors', 'like', 'making', 'matthew', 'ministers', 'possess', 's', 'servant', 'talents', 'useful', 'usefulness', 'varying', 'εποιησεν']

 ### Logs
-- Attempt 1 BHT: Jesus tells a parable in which a man entrusted his servants with money to invest.
-One of the servants successfully multiplied the money he was given and received praise from his master for his faithfulness.
-The phrase made (εποιησεν) used in this verse is significant.
-It denotes the servant's actions and the positive outcome of his investment.
-This reflects the power and authority of Christ over him and highlights the different gifts and abilities that his servants possess.
-Although the usefulness of the servants may vary and their labors may not yield the same results, they are all called to be faithful with what they have been entrusted with.
+- Attempt 1 BHT: He who was next, though less useful, yet equally diligent and active, made his talents grow (εποιησεν) just like the servant in Matthew 25:16.
+This verse reminds us that the ministers of the Gospel may have different levels of usefulness and different abilities, but their faithfulness and diligence are equally important.
+While their labors may not always have the same impact, they are all valued and play a crucial role in the growth of God's Kingdom.
-- 🔄 Luke 19:18 (attempt 1, 110 words, 44.74% quotes quality score: 0.8131836315459846, V2 normalized quality score: 18.38, commentator tiers 1-3: 37.02%, 0.0%, 62.98%)
+- 🔄 Luke 19:18 (attempt 1, 76 words, 48.33% quotes quality score: 1.1075538676326806, V2 normalized quality score: 28.17, commentator tiers 1-3: 37.35%, 0.0%, 62.65%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: One of the servant's actions that resulted in a positive outcome in this parable is emphasized through the use of the word made (εποιησεν).
-Jesus acknowledges the power and authority he has over his servants, indicating their different gifts and abilities.
-Although the usefulness of Gospel ministers may vary, they are all called to be faithful with what they have been given, recognizing that their labors might differ in their impact and fruitfulness.
+- Attempt 2 BHT: The servant who followed closely, though not as fruitful, still diligently and actively increased his talents (εποιησεν) just as we see in Matthew 25:16.
+This highlights the varying degrees of usefulness among the ministers of the Gospel, each with their own unique gifts and abilities.
+While their efforts may yield different results, their commitment and industry are all equally valuable in advancing the Kingdom of God.
-- 🔄 Luke 19:18 (attempt 2, 74 words, 46.67% quotes quality score: 0.8332551151883744, V2 normalized quality score: 19.05, commentator tiers 1-3: 26.94%, 0.0%, 73.06%)
+- 🔄 Luke 19:18 (attempt 2, 65 words, 43.4% quotes quality score: 1.069748791051389, V2 normalized quality score: 26.91, commentator tiers 1-3: 43.74%, 0.0%, 56.26%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: In this parable, the servant's successful actions are highlighted by the use of the word made (εποιησεν).
-This emphasizes the power and authority of Christ over his servants and the diversity of their gifts.
-While the usefulness of Gospel ministers may differ, they are all called to be faithful with what they have been entrusted with, even if their efforts yield varying results.
-The servants' different improvements and faithful labors may not have the same outcomes, but they are all valued and important in their own ways.
+- Attempt 3 BHT: The servant who followed closely, though not as fruitful, still diligently and actively increased his talents (εποιησεν) just like the servant in Matthew 25:16.
+This verse emphasizes the diversity in the usefulness and abilities of ministers in the Gospel, highlighting that their labors may not yield the same results.
+However, their unwavering faithfulness and diligence are equally essential in their role of advancing God's Kingdom.
-- 🔄 Luke 19:18 (attempt 3, 88 words, 44.26% quotes quality score: 0.8892886553849908, V2 normalized quality score: 20.91, commentator tiers 1-3: 28.45%, 0.0%, 71.55%)
+- 🔄 Luke 19:18 (attempt 3, 65 words, 36.0% quotes quality score: 1.030343190107362, V2 normalized quality score: 25.6, commentator tiers 1-3: 40.37%, 0.0%, 59.63%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The word made (εποιησεν) in this parable emphasizes the servant's successful actions and underscores the authority of Christ over his servants.
-It highlights the diverse gifts and abilities they possess.
-While the usefulness of Gospel ministers may vary, they are all called to faithfulness, recognizing that their labors may yield different results.
-Each servant's improvement is unique, and their faithful efforts, although distinct, hold significance in serving the purpose of Christ's kingdom.
+	- 'VERSE' FOUND IN BHT!
+- Attempt 4 BHT: The servant, though less useful, was equally diligent and active, making his talents grow (εποιησεν) just as mentioned in Matthew 25:16.
+This passage underscores the varying levels of usefulness among ministers of the Gospel, as they possess different gifts and abilities.
+While their labors may not always have the same impact, their faithfulness and dedication remain crucial in furthering the work of God's Kingdom.
-- 🔄 Luke 19:18 (attempt 4, 75 words, 34.48% quotes quality score: 0.8050338896704277, V2 normalized quality score: 18.11, commentator tiers 1-3: 25.49%, 0.0%, 74.51%)
+- 🔄 Luke 19:18 (attempt 4, 64 words, 37.74% quotes quality score: 1.1157136048099028, V2 normalized quality score: 28.44, commentator tiers 1-3: 39.26%, 0.0%, 60.74%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The use of the word made (εποιησεν) in this parable signifies the servant's successful actions and showcases the authority of Christ over his servants.
-It highlights their diverse gifts and abilities.
-Although the usefulness of Gospel ministers may differ, they are all called to be faithful with what they have been entrusted with.
-Each servant's improvement and faithful labor, while not yielding the same results, hold value and contribute to the overall purpose of Christ's kingdom.
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 5 BHT: The servant, though less useful, was equally diligent and active, making his talents grow (εποιησεν) just like the servant in Matthew 25:16.
+This highlights the varying degrees of usefulness among ministers of the Gospel, as they possess different gifts.
+While their labors may not always have the same impact, their faithfulness and dedication are crucial in advancing God's Kingdom.
-- 🔄 Luke 19:18 (attempt 5, 79 words, 42.37% quotes quality score: 0.7654483808861023, V2 normalized quality score: 16.8, commentator tiers 1-3: 23.23%, 0.0%, 76.77%)
+- 🔄 Luke 19:18 (attempt 5, 59 words, 42.0% quotes quality score: 1.123437455437593, V2 normalized quality score: 28.7, commentator tiers 1-3: 38.1%, 0.0%, 61.9%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 19:18 bht prompt v0.8 (88 words, 44.26% quotes)
+- ✅ Luke 19:18 bht prompt v0.8 (59 words, 42.0% quotes)
-- quality score: 0.8892886553849908, V2 normalized quality score: 20.91, commentator tiers 1-3: 28.45%, 0.0%, 71.55%)
+- quality score: 1.123437455437593, V2 normalized quality score: 28.7, commentator tiers 1-3: 38.1%, 0.0%, 61.9%)